BrobstonCreations/yet-another-smart-vent/docs/COMPILE_AND_UPLOAD.md

 1. Flash your device with a `.bin` file.
 Follow along in [this video](https://youtu.be/D073FX6kdh8?t=322) or read the [written instructions](/docs/COMPILE_AND_UPLOAD_WRITTEN.md).

-2. Install using ESPHome Dashboard:
+2. Install using ESPHome Dashboard (this is now slightly out of date, since there are two configurations that share a common parent configuration; you will have to manually merge these or research how to install via the Dashboard when using an [ESPHome local package](https://esphome.io/guides/configuration-types.html#local-packages):
     1. You will need to have an ESPHome dashboard running.
 I use [their docker image](https://hub.docker.com/r/esphome/esphome), but there are other ways to get this running.
 I would recommend looking at [ESPHome's Getting Started](https://esphome.io/).
     2. Navigate to your ESPHome Dashboard.
     3. Click "+ NEW DEVICE".